gw4e/gw4e.github.io/pages/mydoc/mydoc_release_notes_40.md

 ---

 ## Version number

+The GW4E version is based on the GraphWalker 4.0.0-SNAPSHOT.
-In order to comply with the GraphWalker project versioning, the GW4E version starts from 4.O.
+In order to comply with the GraphWalker project versioning, GW4E version is 4.O.

 ## Features
    1. GraphWalker Import & Creation projects